That was close

 made the corresponding move in the CVS repository (it's done using a

-command), fixed up the Makefile
+one-line find command), fixed up the Makefiles

 (two similar one-liners), and then went to move the latest backup

-directory so that the next rsync
+directory so that the next rsync wouldn't have to copy all

 the sound files and other bulky stuff.

-That's when I noticed that /bak/usr/local/starport
+That's when I noticed that /bak/usr/local/starport was a

 symlink.
 I'd installed a new, large disk on the fileserver a little over

-a month ago, and moved /usr/local
+a month ago, and moved /usr/local into a separate partition

-.
+called /local.
 I then made a new

-just for the fileserver.
+/usr/local just for the fileserver.
 I was backing up the new

 directory, which was in the same old place, but not the new

-.
+partition.
 Oops.

 No real harm done -- there haven't been many changes since late March when I installed the new disk.
 Except for the major changes I made this weekend, and I've backed all that up now.